xint0n9/linxintong/README.md

 2. **Research and Publications** – Details of any research projects or papers you have worked on.
    *Example:* “Co-authored a research paper on renewable energy systems presented at XYZ Conference.”
 3. **Key Projects** – Showcase STEM-related projects, including descriptions and outcomes.
-   *Example:* "Developed a Python-based tool for analyzing large datasets on climate change trends."
+   *Example:* “Developed a Python-based tool for analyzing large datasets on climate change trends.”
 4. **Technical Skills** – A list of programming languages, lab techniques, or engineering tools.
    *Example:* Python, MATLAB, Circuit Design, R, Data Analysis
 5. **Certifications and Awards** – List relevant certifications or recognitions.